 Enough praise.
 Now let’s have a look at the disadvantages of e-commerce:

 - Low barrier to entry.
 One of the advantages is also a disadvantage.
 The low barrier to entry is amazing for people who genuinely want to build a legitimate business.
 But it cuts both ways and allows scammers a foot in the door.
 This is why it’s very important for real business owners to build a brand.
 So they can stand out and gain their customers’ trust.

 - You have to wait for delivery.
 With e-commerce, you skip the hassle of going to an actual store, but you have to wait for delivery.
-Although in recent years most delivery happen within a day, so it’s really not that big of a deal.
-But still – if you want it right now, you better to go to the store and get it.
+In recent years most deliveries happen within a day, so it’s really not that big of a deal.
+But still – if you want it right away, you better go to the store and get it.

 - Security is sometimes iffy.
 Not all websites were created equal.
 Sometimes, security can be an issue, especially when you’re shopping at a smaller site.
 If their encryption has more holes than swiss cheese, you’re in it for trouble.
 Therefore, you should only buy from retail sites you trust.